vinh-tran1/Serendipity/README.md

 ## Constraints

-Only one person can be in front of the display for Serendipity to work properly.

 As previously mentioned in the *Refreshing Database* section under **Setup**, the [Google Forms API](https://developers.google.com/forms/api/guides/retrieve-forms-responses) has strict authentication requirements.
 In order to refresh the database, you must have a google account within the yale domain and use it during the authentication proccess while running messages.py

 <hr>